openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 Checks whether the input character is a lowercase letter.

 This API is supported since API version 8 and is deprecated since API version 9.
-You are advised to use [isLowerCase](#islowercase9) instead.
+You are advised to use [isLowerCase](#islowercase9).

 **System capability**: SystemCapability.Global.I18n